k2view-academy/K2View-Academy/articles/38_bi_integration/09_update_BI_configuration.md

 # Update BI Configuration by Fabric Command

-The process of updating the BI configuration in production can be performed manually, like it is performed in any other environment.
-However in order to keep the sensitive information safe, Fabric provides a command that automates this process.
+Updating the BI configuration in production can be performed manually, in the same way that it is updated in any other environment.
+However, to keep sensitive information safe, Fabric provides a command that automates this process.

+Do the following:

+* Install PHP on your Fabric server.

-The command pre-requisite is to have the updated WebReports.XML file in the production BI server.
-Do the following steps manually:
+* Make sure that the updated **WebReports.XML** file is in the production BI server.

-* Go to Configuration folder on the Production BI server: /opt/apps/exago/Config.
+* Go to the Configuration folder on the Production BI server: /opt/apps/exago/Config.

-* Backup the current WebReports.xml and WebReports.xml.enc files.
+* Backup the current **WebReports.xml** and **WebReports.xml.enc** files.

-* Copy the WebReports.xml from your source BI server (e.g. QA) here.
+* Copy the **WebReports.xml** from your source BI server (e.g. QA) here  (  /opt/apps/exago/Config  ).

 * Change the file ownership to apache by running the following command: